 As the Executive Director of Open Book and its partner organization, Ontario Book Publishers Organization Holly Kent works with the Open Book editors to feature the very best of Ontario’s indie books and writers.
 She also oversees all staff, strategic partnerships, sponsorships, advertising, and special events.
 Holly previously managed the communications and marketing for non-profits the National Reading Campaign and the Canadian Children’s Book Centre.

 Grace O'Connell is a Toronto-based writer and editor.
-She is the author of Magnified World (Random House Canada 2012), a national bestseller, and Be Ready for the Lightning (forthcoming, Random House Canada 2017).
-She writes a books column for This Magazine and her work has appeared in The Walrus, the Globe and Mail, The National Post, Taddle Creek, ELLE Canada, Sharp for Men, CBC Music, and various other publications.
-Grace was the recipient of the 2014 Canadian Authors Association Emerging Writer Award and teaches short fiction at the University of Toronto.
+She is the author of Magnified World (Random House Canada 2012), a national bestseller, and Be Ready for the Lightning (Random House Canada 2017).
+She writes a books column for This Magazine and her work has appeared in The Walrus, the Globe and Mail, The National Post, The Toronto Star, Taddle Creek, ELLE Canada, Sharp for Men, CBC Music, FASHION Magazine, and various other publications.
+Grace was the recipient of the 2014 Canadian Authors Association Emerging Writer Award and teaches creative writing at the University of Toronto.

 Partners and Sponsors

-Open Book is presented by The Ontario Book Publishers Organization, and generously funded by the OMDC.
+Open Book is presented by The Ontario Book Publishers Organization, and generously funded by Ontario Creates.

 We acknowledge the financial support of the Government of Canada through the Canada Book Fund (CBF) for this project./Nous reconnaissons l'appui financier du gouvernement du Canada par l'entremise du Fonds du livre du Canada (FLC) pour ce projet.